A compassionate space to heal and reconnect.

 Therapist | Specializing in Trauma & Relationships

 Sometimes trauma is connected to a single overwhelming event—an accident, loss, violation, or moment that changed how safe the world feels.
 Other times, it unfolds more quietly over time.
 It may be subtle, chronic, or relational—emerging through moments of being unseen, unsupported, or alone in experiences that were too much to handle on your own.
-These experiences—whether sudden or gradual—can shape how you relate to yourself, others, and the world around you.
+These experiences—whether sudden or gradual—can shape how you relate to yourself and others.

 You may notice yourself bracing for something to go wrong, becoming unexpectedly overwhelmed, or losing a sense of connection with yourself or others.
 At times, you may feel unsure why certain reactions arise or find yourself responding in ways that don’t fully reflect who you are.
 You may find familiar relational patterns repeating, even when part of you longs for something different.

 In our work together, I offer a steady, compassionate space where you can safely explore your story and reconnect with parts of yourself that have been hidden, hurt, or carrying too much for too long.
-We move at a pace that honors your system and your readiness, creating the conditions for safety and trust to emerge.
-As this happens, many people experience a quiet return to themselves—feeling more grounded, more connected, and more fully present in their lives.
+We move at a pace that honors your system and your readiness, creating the conditions for trust to grow.
+As this happens, many people experience a return to themselves—feeling more grounded, more connected, and more fully present in their lives.

 Grief and Loss